code-423n4/2023-04-eigenlayer-findings/data/0xnev-Q.md

     nonReentrant
     returns (bytes32)
 ```
 Consider adding a check to not allow queueing withdrawals of `shares` in `StrategyManager.queueWithdrawal` of zero amount since it acheives nothing for restakers and operators.
-Also prevents restakers/operators from queueing unlimited number of withdrawals of 0 value, creating alot of noise.
+Also prevents restakers/operators from queueing unlimited number of withdrawals of 0 value, creating alot of noise as it will still emit `WithdrawalQueued()` event.

 ### [NC-08] Perform input validation first in `EigenPod.sol` constructor
 [EigenPod.sol#L147](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/pods/EigenPod.sol#L147)